hoangvietdo/dero/README.md

 ```

 ## 8. License
 Our source code is released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
-If there are any issues in our source code please contact the author [(hoangvietdo@sju.ac.kr)](mailto:hoangvietdo@sju.ac.kr).
+If there are any issues in our source code please contact the author [hoangvietdo@sju.ac.kr](mailto:hoangvietdo@sju.ac.kr).